 Welcome to the British Model Flying Association (BMFA) which, as the Society of Model Aeronautical Engineers (SMAE), was established in 1922 as the national body for model flying.

 It is a non-profit making association of model flying clubs and individuals who agree to join together and pool resources for the benefit of all.
-In its over ninety years of existence it has built up a fund of knowledge, experience and has accumulated benefits for its members which add up to an unbeatable membership package for you.
+In almost a century of existence it has built up a fund of knowledge, experience and has accumulated benefits for its members which add up to an unbeatable membership package for you.

 Since 1948 the SMAE has been a Company Limited by Guarantee as are most of sport’s governing bodies in the UK.
 In 1987 the Annual General Meeting of the SMAE voted to adopt a working title, the British Model Flying Association (BMFA).
 The SMAE still exists as the parent body and its title is still used on all legal documents and for many functions of the Society.